ClaireGiraud/Root_imaging_M2project/README.txt

 The initial unsorted dataset is not fully available for storage reasons (00.Datasets/Sample_not_sorted/).
 All photos are available in the folder (00.Datasets/Initial/) they have just been sorted.

-For the structuration of the dataset part you will need to download the YOLO Algorithme :  https://github.com/Neerajj9/Text-Detection-using-Yolo-Algorithm-in-keras-tensorflow and put it at the root of the project.
+For the structuration of the dataset part, you will need to download the YOLO Algorithm :  https://github.com/Neerajj9/Text-Detection-using-Yolo-Algorithm-in-keras-tensorflow and put it at the root of the project.

 In order to get OCR working :
 1. Download and install Tesseract OCR on your computer https://sourceforge.net/projects/tesseract-ocr/
-2. Specify the path of the exe in the py file 'automatic_dataset_ordering_method2'
+2. Specify the path of the exe in the .py file (for example in : 'automatic_dataset_ordering_method1.py')
 3. pip install pytesseract
 4. import pytesseract